Grimdark TTRPGs: The Real Test (And Why Most Games Fail It)

 Grimdark TTRPGs: You Think You Know What Grimdark Means (But You Don’t)

-This post isn’t about what grimdark looks like, it’s about what it does at the system level.
-You think you know what grimdark means: dark atmosphere, high lethality, morally grey characters in a brutal world.
-So Shadow of the Demon Lord is grimdark, right?
+You think you know what grimdark means: dark atmosphere, high lethality, and morally grey characters in a brutal world.
+By that logic, Shadow of the Demon Lord is grimdark, right?
 Shadowdark?
 Call of Cthulhu?
-Nope.

 Methodology